 Sometimes, time to really think through whether an item you’re thinking of purchasing is a want to have or a need to have can help you gain clarity on whether to spend money on that item or not.

-5. Credit card debt: How to stop spending money on your credit card
+5. Stop spending money on your credit card

 If you’re currently dependent on your credit card to help you with expenses, you need to have an honest self-evaluation to determine if you’re depending on your credit card because you’re trying to build your credit score, you’re unable to keep up with your bills, you’re looking to build rewards from using the card or any other reason.